acri-nb/Colorado_beetle_mirna/README.md

 # Colorado_beetle_mirna
-Pipeline to do the analysis of Colorado potato beetles
+Pipeline to do the analysis of Colorado potato beetles used for ION PROTON DATA For nova seq you still can use the same reference data, but you will need to perform a new analysis with nextflex smallRNAseq lib requirements (trimming and mapping instructins in small RNA seq pipeline).

 temp.py is the pipeline program which uses as input a raw basecaller bam file from the IonProton, map to the fasta miRNA of genome Ldec 2.0 version  and produces in the end a aligned reads filtered file which is going to be the input for the feature count software.